taiebme/image-gallery/README.md

 # ImageGallery

 image gallery is an Angular application that allows you to search photos within flickr API.

 ### Prerequisites

-Make sure that you have Node and npm installed.
+Make sure that you have node.js, npm and angular-cli installed.

 ### Installing

 After downloading and extracting or cloning the project follow these instructions:

   1. Under `image-gallery` folder run `npm install` command.
   2. Make sure you have angular-cli globally installed and then run `ng serve` command.